shabihish/propensity-evaluation/README.md

 <br><br>
 This codebase provides two core components:
-1.  **Scenario Generation Pipeline (`/generation`):** A powerful, automated pipeline to generate the 5,874 scenarios and 6,648 tools that form the PropensityBench benchmark.
+1.  **Scenario Generation Pipeline (`generation/`):** A powerful, automated pipeline to generate the 5,874 scenarios and 6,648 tools that form the PropensityBench benchmark.
-2.  **Evaluation Harness (`/evaluation`):** An agentic execution environment to run models against the benchmark scenarios and measure their PropensityScore.
+2.  **Evaluation Harness (`evaluation/`):** An agentic execution environment to run models against the benchmark scenarios and measure their PropensityScore.

 ---

 ## Repository Structure
-Here is the updated and aligned directory structure with consistent spacing:

 ```markdown
 .